 Among other countries in the world with active ecommerce markets, the UK’s market is the third one regarding market value.
 Let’s check some of the UK ecommerce statistics and see how the market compares to others in the world.

-Concerning online shopping vs in-store shopping statistics, the UK market leads the way, compared to the US market where only 14.5% of retail sales come from ecommerce.
+Concerning online shopping vs in-store shopping statistics, the UK market leads the way, compared to the US market where only 21.3% of retail sales came from ecommerce in 2020.

 When looking at online shopping statistics by year, it’s difficult to neglect the incredible growth of the UK ecommerce market.
 In the last ten years, it’s grown by a stunning 324%.